Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 This file describes the model, its name, type, payload, and service contract.
 Contract declares input and output fields for the model; data types, shapes, and profile information.
 Profile information is used to calculate profiles of your training/production data.

-That's it, you've just created a model that could be used within your business application.
+That's it, you've just created a model that can be used within your business application.

 ## Model deployment